-- Waterproof: One of the biggest benefits of choosing SPC vinyl flooring is that it has a completely waterproof core.
-Unlike hardwood, it can be installed in areas of the home such as laundry rooms, bathrooms, basements, and kitchens.
+One of the biggest benefits of choosing SPC rigid core vinyl flooring is that it has a completely waterproof core.
+Unlike hardwood, you can install it in areas of the home such as laundry rooms, bathrooms, basements, and kitchens.
 The waterproof feature also makes this board more stable in environments where moisture and temperature can fluctuate.

-- Easy installation: Many homeowners appreciate that SPC floors are easy to install.
-They can be placed on top of many different types of subfloors or existing flooring.
+Many homeowners appreciate that SPC floors are easy to install.
+You can place it them on top of many different types of subfloors or existing flooring.
 Most designs simply click into place, eliminating the need for messy and complicated glues.

-- Style: SPC vinyl flooring is like standard vinyl in that it is available in a wide range of colors and patterns.
-Some of the SPC flooring styles are designed to look like hardwood, tile, or other types of flooring.
+SPC vinyl flooring is like standard vinyl in that it is available in a wide range of colors and patterns.
+Some SPC flooring styles look like hardwood, tile, or other types of flooring.
 The wide range of options is preferable for those who want to be able to customize the look of their home.

-- Easy maintenance: SPC rigid vinyl flooring is very durable.
+SPC rigid core vinyl flooring is very durable.
 Because it is incredibly dense, it’s resistant to impacts, stains, scratches, and wear and tear.
 This flooring style is a great choice for busy households because in addition to holding up well, it is easy to keep clean.
 Maintenance involves only regular vacuuming or sweeping and occasional mopping.
-Over time, this type of flooring will resist fading, peeling, and cupping, and it can withstand being directly exposed to sunlight.
+Over time, this type of flooring resists fading, peeling, and cupping.
+It also withstands direct exposure to sunlight.

 Drawbacks of SPC